Christina Carreira: Early years

 Carreira began learning to skate in 2003.
 Her first coach was Yvan Desjardins.
 She competed with Simon-Pierre Malette-Paquette from 2006 until 2013.
 The duo won sectional titles from the juvenile level through novice.
 Representing Quebec, they became the 2012 national champions at the pre-novice level.
 They placed fifth in the novice ranks at the 2013 Canadian Championships.

 Partnership with Ponomarenko

 2014–2015 season: Junior international debut

 In April 2014, Carreira teamed up with American ice dancer Anthony Ponomarenko.
 The two decided to represent the United States.
 It was Ponomarenko's mother, Marina Klimova, who thought the team would eventually be a good match after seeing Carreira in Lake Placid, New York.
 Their Junior Grand Prix (JGP) debut came in September 2014; they placed fifth in Ostrava, Czech Republic, and then fourth in Tallinn, Estonia.
 They finished fifth in the junior event at the 2015 U.S. Championships.

-2015–2016 season
+2015–2016 season: First Junior Grand Prix medal

 Competing in the 2015 JGP series, Carreira/Ponomarenko placed fourth in Riga, Latvia, and then won the silver medal in Toruń, Poland.
 They received the pewter medal for fourth place at the 2016 U.S. Championships.